hamalcij/biotool/docs/api/fasta.md

 # Fasta API Documentation

-Following macros will conveniently let you use `biotool`' Fasta API:
+Following macros will conveniently let you use `biotool`'s Fasta API:

 ## `FASTA`